facebook/create-react-app/packages/react-scripts/template/README.md

 ## Supported Language Features and Polyfills

-This project supports a superset of the latest JavaScript standard.
+This project supports a superset of the latest JavaScript standard.<br>
 In addition to [ES6](https://github.com/lukehoban/es6features) syntax features, it also supports:

 * [Exponentiation Operator](https://github.com/rwaldron/exponentiation-operator) (ES2016).